 - APK size shrank by nearly 1MB

 - Vibrating timer option

 - Page icon alignment pushed to the left

 There's a new little animation when setting an alarm in the clock app that moves the selector hand from the hour value to the minutes value.
 If that's not entirely clear, have a look at the gfycat below: after selecting the hour for an alarm, the hand now sweeps smoothly into the minutes position, whereas in Marshmallow, the hand would simply reappear in the minutes position without any visual transition or animation.

 The Clock app doesn't get a ton of updates, but when it does there's almost always something worth talking about.
 The latest version does a little bit of everything with a little bit of visual polish and updates for the Android Wear app.
 As usual, there's a link at the bottom if you'd like to grab this version before it rolls out to your devices in due time.
 Read More

 It's probably not a good idea to use beta versions of operating systems for your "daily driver" phone... or alarm clock, for that matter.
 When the original Android M Developer Preview landed back in May, we spotted a new version of the Clock app that allowed users to manually select a day of the week to start with.
 Turns out it had another "feature:" some users reported that sliding to the "snooze" function on the alarm would make the app delay the chime for 24 hours instead of 10 minutes (by default).
 I imagine this caused some awkward conversations with bosses.
 Read More

 Believe it or don't, there are a lot of people who care a surprising amount about Google's official Android clock app - enough that there are six different versions of it on APK Mirror, for example.
 Today Google has finally decided to post the app to the Play Store, enabling automatic downloads for millions of Android users and letting the company refresh the app free of over-the-air updates.
+You can download it right now.
 Read More